catherinezucker/dustmaps/docs/examples.rst

     from dustmaps.decaps import DECaPSQuery
     decaps = DECaPSQuery(mean_only=True)

 By default, the `DECaPSQuery` class loads the full map into memory.
-For lightweight usage, `dustmaps` also provides `DECaPSQueryLite`, which uses memory mapping to avoid loading the full dataset into RAM.
+For lightweight usage, :code:`dustmaps` also provides `DECaPSQueryLite`, which uses memory mapping to avoid loading the full dataset into RAM.
 This is ideal for small queries:

 .. code-block:: python